ModuleConnect/System_Reliability/README.md

     -L_n3 -MModuleD -R0.90 -RN4

-Each line represents a module with options -L_N for the left node, -M for the module value/name, -R for the relaibility value, and -R_N for the right node
+Each line represents a module with options -L_N for the left node, -M for the module value/name, -R for the relaibility value, and -R_N for the right node.
+ALso The Iinput needs to have a starting node and an ending node

 The Expression shouuld be: